giantswarm/awscnfm/docs/using.md

 # Using awscnfm

-This article assumes that all you want to do is using existing cluster scopes and actions.
+This article assumes that all you want to do is using existing test plans and actions.

 ## 1. Decide on the version to use